 Basis of target calculation

-Selected if calculation targets / cost centers are used, where hour recordings are to be marked.
+Select this if calculation targets or cost centers are used, where hour recordings are to be marked.

 Coefficient and salary type coefficient

-The coefficient of the a-price acting as the salary type coefficient.
+Provide the coefficient of the a-price acting as the salary type coefficient as follows:

 Target salary type